erupt321/ruptchat/README.md

 **Changelog**

+	__01.25.21__
+	Made auto undocked window hiding.
+This will allow the secondary tab to auto disappear when there's been no activity for 30 seconds.
+So for battle log if nothing has happened it will auto hide, it'll reappear as soon as a log entry shows up.

 	__12.07.20__
 	I've been on a bit of a break from the game, but I've added support for the new Assist Channel, some beta support for Rank #'s showing, but I do not have a mentor character to test fully atm.
 I've also